deependujha/projects-that-i-want-to-work-on/README.md

 ## BookView

 - a simple static-site generator that parses markdown, and generates html.
 But, html strictly follow like a normal book is.
 The closest one is `rust mdbook`, but, better.
-- Recently microsoft released `pdf to markdown python app`.
+- Recently microsoft released [pdf to markdown python app](https://github.com/microsoft/markitdown).
 Not played with it much, but we can parse free pdf books and generate beautiful book websites for people to read.

 ## Go-fsspec